google/crx2app/readme.txt

   Use URL chrome://extensions,
     set developer mode,
     load unpacked extension,
     navigate to the clone,
-    open it
+    find the subdirectory /extension
-    ==> the crx2app extension should be loaded
+    open it to select this folder as the unpacked extension ==> the crx2app extension should be loaded

 Test page

   Open chrome://extensions
-    Find extension crx2app
+    Find extension "crx2app"
     Click "options" link,
       ==> You should see a yellow page add the URL (origin part) of your web server